- Download our Moving to Seattle Guide (PDF)

 With so many choices, expats may wonder where to begin.
 For a start, here are a few recommended Seattle neighbourhoods worth considering.

-Seward Park and Mount Baker are close to Lake Washington and full of green spaces, which is great for those who enjoy outdoor pursuits such as jogging and cycling.
-That said, it's worth mentioning that while there are some public transport options available in South Seattle, some areas aren't as well-covered, meaning that residents may require a car.
+Seward Park and Mount Baker are close to Lake Washington and full of green spaces, which is ideal for those who enjoy a bit of jogging and cycling.
+It's worth mentioning that while there are some public transport options available in South Seattle, some areas aren't as well covered, meaning residents may require a car.

 West Seattle has some of the most naturally scenic neighbourhoods in Seattle.
-Areas such as North Admiral, Alki, Fauntleroy and the West Seattle Junction are in high demand.
+Areas such as North Admiral, Alki, Fauntleroy and the West Seattle Junction are highly sought after.
 West Seattle is also popular with environmentally conscious dwellers who enjoy being close to nature.

-While this is a lovely area to live in, expats set on doing so should be prepared to spend more than they would on housing in other parts of Seattle.
+While this is a lovely area to live in, new arrivals set on doing so should be prepared to spend more than they would on housing in other parts of Seattle.
 The area is made up of hilly suburbs strung along the western side of Duwamish River and hosts several popular natural settings, including Alki Beach, Lincoln Park and Longfellow Creek Trail.